16 - 21 June 2024

 Abstract

-At the IAC (Instituto de Astrofísica de Canarias) different lubrication techniques have been applied over the years to prepare commercial bearings at room temperature for operation at cryogenic temperatures.
-This paper discusses these techniques and the selected materials for bearings preparation and presents the results of the latest cryogenic temperature life tests conducted on the produced bearings, along with the conclusions reached.
+This presentation discusses these techniques and the selected material for bearing preparation and presents the results of the latest cryogenic temperature life tests conducted on the produced bearings, along with the conclusions reached.

 Presenter